 Diphenhydramine, also known as Benadryl, has several functions that are especially useful for traveling: it reduces the symptoms of allergies, cold, and flu.

 Hemostatic agents help control bleeding by speeding up the body's own natural clotting process, learn about the best hemostatic agents available today.

 The first aid bag needs to meet a couple criteria: it should be just large enough to hold everything and it should be small enough to fit where you want to keep it.
 Learn more about first aid bags in this article.

 The SAM splint is a versatile, lightweight, portable, and reusable splint that can be used to treat broken bones, sprains, and soft tissue injuries.

 Israeli bandages are designed to quickly stop bleeding in emergency situations.
 Learn different ways of applying the Israeli bandage on different parts of the body and more.

 N95 masks trap pollution, dust, allergens, and other fine particles that cause respiratory problems.
-However, not all masks are the same, and the way it's worn is important.
+However, not all masks are the same.

 Nitrile gloves are a latex free, disposable rubber glove that prevent disease transmission through blood or other body fluids.